seigenbrode/mlops-sagemaker-jenkins-byo/README.md

    4) Train our model using Amazon SageMaker Training Instances

-   5) Deploy our model to a Test endpoint using Amazon SageMaker Hosting Instances
+   5) Deploy our model to a Test endpoint using CloudFormaton to deploy to Amazon SageMaker Hosting Instances

    6) Execute a smoke test to ensure our training and inference code are in sync

-   7) Deploy our model to a Production endpoint using Amazon SageMaker Hosting Instances
+   7) Deploy our model to a Production endpoint using CloudFormaton to deploy to Amazon SageMaker Hosting Instances

 ## Step 5: Configure the Jenkins Pipeline